eurThe world’s second biggest coral reef, and some of the most beautiful Pacific Ocean islands

 On the Isle of Pines, don’t miss La Piscine Naturelle in Oro Bay, a natural “aquarium” fringed with araucaria pine trees.

 On the limestone island of Lifou, the best options for snorkeling are in Jinek Bay and at the foot of Jokin Cliffs.
-Both of these areas are with beautiful coral, vibrant marine life, and crystal clear water.
+Both feature beautiful coral, vibrant marine life, and crystal clear water.

 In Ouvéa, the Southern Pleiades, well-known for its manta rays population, is considered the best snorkeling spot.